Waste

 The Issue

 Hospitals generate millions of tons of waste each year.
 Unfortunately, health care waste management is still poorly funded and implemented.
-The combined toxic and infectious properties of medical waste represent an underestimated environmental and public health threat.
-A recent literature review came to the conclusion that over half the world’s population is at risk from the health impacts of healthcare waste.
+The combined toxic and infectious properties of medical waste represent an underestimated environmental and public health threat, and over half the world’s population is at risk from the health impacts of health care waste.

 Burning of medical waste generates a number of hazardous gases and compounds, including hydrochloric acid, dioxins and furans, and the toxic metals lead, cadmium, and mercury.
 The disposal of solid waste produces greenhouse gas emissions, including methane, a greenhouse gas twenty-one times more potent than carbon dioxide.